 Injuries to teeth

-Injuries to your child’s face and teeth can happen when he’s running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages his teeth or face, especially if a tooth turns black or purple.
+Injuries to your child’s face and teeth can happen when your child is running, climbing, riding scooters and bikes and so on.

-If your child knocks out a baby tooth, don’t try to put it back in.
-This can cause problems later on when the adult tooth starts to come through.
+If your child knocks out a baby tooth, don’t try to put it back in, because this can damage the adult tooth that’s developing under the gum.

-Losing an adult tooth is a bit more serious, but there are a few things you and your child can do that might stop her from losing her tooth permanently:
+Losing an adult tooth is more serious, but there are a few things you and your child can do that might stop your child from losing the tooth permanently:

 - Find the tooth.